-Section 2210.008 provides the Commissioner of Insurance general rulemaking authority to issue any orders necessary to implement Section 2210.
+Section 2210.008 gives the Commissioner of Insurance authority to issue any orders necessary to implement Section 2210.
 On June 23, 2014, TDI filed amendments to rules 5.4200 and 5.4202 which pertain to the one-year claim filing deadline for policyholders outlined in sections 2210.205 and 2210.543.
-The proposed amendments are designed to make the deadline extension process easier to understand.
+The proposed amendments are meant to make the deadline extension process easier to understand.
 Public comments on the proposal were due September 3, 2014.
-As of September 10, 2014, the amendments had not yet been adopted.

-No other new rules or amendments were adopted regarding TWIA operations during this reporting period.
+No other new rules or amendments were proposed or adopted regarding TWIA operations during this reporting period.